 One thing to keep in mind is, your windows may not be the only problem.
 If your windows are leaking water through the frame and/or sill, it’s most likely because the exterior seals have worn away.

-If you are unsure of what exactly it is, call Graves Bros today!
 We will be able to tell you what the problems are and how to eliminate them.